Flows quickstart

 Metadata

-The first thing you'll see is the Metadata menu.
+The first thing you'll see is the Settings menu.
 From there, you can set the permissions of the workflow: User (by default, you), and Folder (referring to read and/or write groups).

 Also, you can give succinctly a Name, a Summary and a Description to your flow.
 Those are supposed to be explicit, we recommend you to give context and make them as self-explanatory as possible.